Activate PayPal for Shopify as a payment method

 Account activation and country settings: To activate PayPal as a payment method in your Shopify store, the country settings of your store must match those of your PayPal account.
 Different country settings can prevent activation.
 Make sure that the country settings are configured correctly in the general Shopify settings.

-Account restrictions for high transaction volume: A sudden or unusually high transaction volume can be classified as suspicious by PayPal, which can lead to temporary restrictions or even the blocking of your account.
+Account restrictions for high transaction volume: A sudden or unusually high transaction volume can be classified as suspicious, which can lead to temporary restrictions or even suspension of your account.
 In such cases, it is necessary to contact PayPal customer service, as Shopify cannot assist with this.

 Shopify Payments as a PayPal replacement for Shopify?